Embracing Off-the-Grid Samples: Assumptions and Methodology

 \emph{Sparse signal model:} For the results of Section \ref{MainResult} only, we impose a compressibility condition on $f \in \mathbb{C}^{N}$.
 To this end, let $\Psi\in\mathbb{C}^{N\times N}$ be a basis with $0< \sigma_N(\Psi) =: \alpha$ and $\sigma_1(\Psi) =: \beta$.
 We assume there exists some $g\in\mathbb{C}^N$ such that $f = \Psi g$, where $g$ can be accurately approximated by an $s\leq N$ sparse vector.
 To be precise, for $s\in [N]$ we define the error of best $s$-sparse approximation of $g$ as

 and assume $s$ has been chosen so that $\epsilon_s(g)$ is within a prescribed error tolerance determined by the practitioner.

-In Section \ref{mainresultproof}, we will relax the condition that $\Psi$ be a basis by allowing full column rank matrices.
-While such transforms are not typical in compressive sensing, we argue that they may be of practical interest since our results will show that if $\Psi$ can be selected as tall matrix then the sampling complexity will solely depend on its number of columns (i.e., the smallest dimension).
-Further, we require $m\leq N$ (in Section \ref{MainResult} only, needed in the proof of Theorem \ref{RIPCS}, see Lemma 3.6 from \cite{sparseF}).
+In Section \ref{mainresultproof}, we will relax the condition that $\Psi$ be a basis by allowing full column rank matrices $\Psi\in\mathbb{C}^{N\times n}$ with $n\leq N$.
+While such transforms are not typical in compressive sensing, we argue that they may be of practical interest since our results will show that if $\Psi$ can be selected as tall matrix then the sampling complexity will solely depend on its number of columns (i.e., the smallest dimension $n$).

-The transform $\Psi$ will have to be incoherent with respect to the 1D centered discrete Fourier basis $\mathcal{F}\in\mathbb{C}^{N\times N}$ (see Section \ref{dirichletsection} for definition of $\mathcal{F}$).
+The transform $\Psi$ will have to be coherent with respect to the 1D centered discrete Fourier basis $\mathcal{F}\in\mathbb{C}^{N\times N}$ (see Section \ref{dirichletsection} for definition of $\mathcal{F}$).
 We define the DFT-incoherence parameter as

 which provides a uniform bound on the $\ell_1$-norm of the discrete Fourier coefficients of the columns of $\Psi$.
-This parameter will play a role in the sampling complexity of our result in Section \ref{MainResult}.
+This parameter will play a role in the sampling complexity of our result in Section \ref{MainResult}, as a metric that quantifies the smoothness of our signal of interest.
 We discuss $\gamma$ in detail in Section \ref{SignalModelDiscussion}, including examples for several transforms common in compressive sensing.